stm32-hotspot/ultralytics/examples/YOLOv8-STEdgeAI/README.md

 - Offers a set of models compatible with STM32 platforms and stm32ai-modelzoo.
 - Offers a quantization friendly pose estimation model.
+- A step by step guide on how to use AiRunner to evaluate yolov8 models on STM32N6.

 ## Notice